lydra4/Projects/Capstone/readme.md

 ---

-### Conclusion and Recommendation
+#### Hyparameter tuning

-In conclusion, logistic regression model on TFIDF Vectorized data gives the highest accuracy however its’s generalization score can be improved upon.
+In conclusion, logistic regression model on TFIDF Vectorized data gives the highest accuracy however itsï¿½s generalization score can be improved upon.
 These can be done but not limited to increasing sample size, utilising other classification machine learning models, using ensemble methods (Stacking, Bagging (I did bagging but it took 1 hour and not completed)) and raising the K value during cross validation.